geosolutions-it/MapStoreExtension/README.md

 You can add to your extension **only** `css`, `js` and `png`, `jpg`, `gif` image files (other than translations folder and `index.json`).
 Future improvements could allow to add other assets types(icons, fonts, json ...)

+### Compatibility

+MapStore and MapStoreExtension are usually released in couples.
+So, generally speaking, MapStoreExtension `2022.02.00` will be compatible with `2022.02.00` ,`2022.02.01` with `2022.02.01` and so on.
+Anyway, depending on the effective usage of the shared libraries and their updates, an extension can continue to be compatible across many different versions.

+*note:* Sometimes it can happen that we need to release some patch release for one or both the projects.
+In this case look at the release details to understand if there are know compatibility issues.

 ## Dev Hints

 Here a list of hints to develop your extension: